Most people are pretty familiar with a “FICO score”, a consumer credit rating.

 It’s amazing how quickly things changed on those days.

 Rotary-dial phones were still widely-used in homes & businesses when I was hired.

 I remember when we first developed IVR/Interactive Voice Response in the early-mid 80s.
 I was concerned about the 10%-15% of our customers that still had rotary phones & wouldn’t be able to use this very handy & efficient self-service tool.

 Cell phones?
 Ha!

 Pagers?
 Weren’t popular until the late 80s!
-And if you actually got yourself a Blackberry, you were of royal blood!
+And if you actually got yourself a Blackberry, you were definitely born of royal blood!

 (Note: The Mickey Mouse phone that I purchased for my CitiPhone unit in 1984 was indeed equipped with Touch Tone dialing!)

 At Citi, we introduced Citismart in late ’83 & it was truly a quantum leap from the individual components (Datasasb, Type 1 terminals, etc.) previously used to service our customers.
 And, initially, it wasn’t even rolled out to our branches, even though it was the best servicing tool the bank had seen in ages!

 And, over time, similar to how the software industry began rolling out more & more applications to support this “PC thingie”, we worked very closely with our Systems partners to develop & implement additional functionality into Citismart…CCR (Citicard Replacement), stop payments, investigations, checkbook orders, address changes, linking requests, photocopies (stmts, checks), etc..

 IVR/Interactive Voice Response didn’t roll out until the late ’80s & CBOL/Citibanking On-Line was still called Home Access.